mertkaracamm/SecureTicketingReservationApi/README.md

 > **🚀 Live Swagger UI:** https://secureticketingreservationapi-production.up.railway.app/swagger-ui/index.html — full API available, no local setup required.
 See [Live Deployment](#-live-deployment-railway) for the end-to-end scenario.

-> ⚠️ **Note:** Database credentials are hardcoded in the Dockerfile for Railway deployment only.
+> ⚠️ **Note:** Database credentials are hardcoded in the Dockerfile for Railway deployment and demo purposes only.
 In a production environment, secrets should be injected via environment variables or a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault).
-> In production, secrets should be managed via a secrets manager (e.g., AWS Secrets Manager, HashiCorp Vault).

 > **📋 System Design Document:** Everything documented below is also available as a detailed PDF report including architecture diagrams, ADRs, capacity estimation, component analysis and test results — [SecureTicketingReservationApi.pdf](docs/SecureTicketingReservationApi.pdf)